 Dr. Worth has served as a member of the Commission on Philanthropy of the Council for Advancement and Support of Education (CASE) and as Editor of the CASE International Journal of Educational Advancement, a peer-reviewed scholarly journal focused on the practice of institutional advancement in educational institutions.

-In addition to articles and reviews, he has written or edited ten books, including: Public College and University Development (1985), The Role of the Development Officer in Higher Education (1994), Educational Fund Raising: Principles and Practice (1993), New Strategies for Educational Fund Raising (2002), Securing the Future (2005), Sounding Boards (2008), Nonprofit Management: Principles and Practice (1st edition, 2009; 2nd edition, 2012), Leading the Campaign (2010), and Foundations for the Future, published by the Association of Governing Boards of Universities and Colleges in 2012.
+In addition to articles and reviews, he has written or edited various academic and professional books including: Public College and University Development (1985), The Role of the Development Officer in Higher Education (1994), Educational Fund Raising: Principles and Practice (1993), New Strategies for Educational Fund Raising (2002), Securing the Future (2005), Sounding Boards (2008), Nonprofit Management: Principles and Practice (1st edition, 2009; 2nd edition, 2012; 3rd edition, 2013; 4th edition, 2017; 5th edition, 2019), Leading the Campaign (1st edition, 2010; 2nd edition, 2016), Fundraising: Principles and Practice (2016), Foundations for the Future (2012) and Advisory Councils (2018).